kavyaacharya77/BEC456B_LABREPORT/555_timer.md

-# 555 Timer Monostable Multivibrator
+# Monostable Multivibrator Using 555 Timer IC
 ### 1. AIM
 Generate a waveform with pulse width of 0.5 ms under different trigger conditions using 555 timer IC.